Takeaways

 Money Market Accounts vs. Checking Accounts

 The difference between money market accounts and checking accounts has dissipated over the last several years.
-Prior to 2020, there were restrictions on the number of transfers you could make from a money market account [2].
+Before 2020, there were restrictions on the number of transfers you could make from a money market account.[2]
 This regulation was lifted during the COVID-19 pandemic.
 However, some banks still place voluntary caps on the number of withdrawals you can make from a money market account.

 Checking accounts, however, don’t have the same restrictions on access to your cash.
 If you want easy access to your money with limited fees and no caps on your withdrawals, then a checking account might be a better solution for your needs.
 Checking accounts and money market accounts share some similarities.
-Importantly for both accounts, you can make as many deposits as you want.
+Importantly, you can make as many deposits as you want for both accounts.

 Smart Summary